Metaswitch/ellis/docs/development.md

 Startup logs (from Monit) are written to `/var/log/monit.log` and `/var/log/syslog`.

 Ellis logs are written to `/var/log/ellis/`.
+The logging level is set to INFO by default.
+To also view DEBUG logs add the following to `local_settings.py`

+    LOG_LEVEL = logging.DEBUG

 To run the server as part of development use:

     make run